ctf0/vscode-php-class-generator/README.md

 ## File Namespace Updates

-atm editor doesnt auto save the references changes [issue #168825](https://github.com/microsoft/vscode/issues/168825) so as a way around, we will update the namespace to an alias ex.`use App\Some\Path as ClassName` to avoid changing incorrect references & make sure your code still works.
+atm vscode cant auto save the references changes we make on class rename [issue #168825](https://github.com/microsoft/vscode/issues/168825) so as a way around, we will update the namespace to an alias ex.`use App\Some\Path as ClassName` to avoid changing incorrect references & make sure your code still works.

 when the open ticket is resolved, the extension will update the references correctly without any work-arounds.

+still if you dont want this behavior, you can set `phpClassGenerator.setNamespaceToAlias: false`

 <br>